 Delaware 273 exits Newark along a four-lane divided arterial en route to Christiana.
 This stretch was expanded from two lanes between 1996 and 1998 to coincide with a new alignment through Ogletown.
 The new expressway segment bypassed the Avon underpass below AMTRAK and includes a partial interchange and grade separation at Delaware 4 (Ogletown Stanton Road).

 There were signs posted along the one block area of Hillside Road (Delaware 896 south) between West Main Street (Delaware 273) and New London Road (Delaware 896 north) during the 1990s.
 The path of the truck route was uncertain and signs were removed by 2000.

-Delaware 279 was designated in fall 2013 over the westernmost 1.05 miles of Elkton Road over former Delaware 2.
+State Route 279 was designated in fall 2013 over the westernmost 1.05 miles of Elkton Road over former SR 2.
 SR 279 begins at Elkton Road (SR 896) and Christina Parkway (SR 4), replacing SR 2 southwest to become Maryland 279 ahead of Interstate 95 and Elkton.
-A number of industrial businesses front Elkton Road through to the state line.
+A number of industrial businesses front Elkton Road to the state line.
 Otts Chapel Road also ties in from the Glasgow area and U.S. 40 (via Pleasant Valley Road).